 - Feel sapped when spending too much time alone

 Extroverted learners possess a social learning style.
-In addition, they have acute verbal learning styles as well, often communicating through stories or being the first to volunteer for assignments and projects.
+In addition, extroverts have acute verbal learning styles, often communicating through stories or being the first to volunteer for assignments and projects.

 Introverted learners have the following characteristics:

 - Appear reflective or reserved

 - Slow to take action – sometimes too slow

 - Have a small but close group of friends – preferring to get to know a few people really well

 - Feel most comfortable doing things alone and prefer doing things that they can do alone